-Michelle Casillas is in the fifth year of her second stint as the diving coach at UC San Diego in 2014-15.
+Michelle Casillas is in the sixth year of her second stint as the diving coach at UC San Diego in 2015-16.
 She previously served in the same capacity for two seasons from September 2004 to March 2006.

 In 2011-12, the Tritons duplicated their second- and third-place showings, respectively, at the NCAA Division II Swimming & Diving Championships in Mansfield, Texas.
 Casillas qualified three men's divers to the NCAA meet, after Tyler Runsten had won a third straight PCSC crown in the three-meter event.
 She was named PCSC Men's Diving Coach of the Year.

 In 2010-11, Casillas coached Runsten, then a sophomore, to a second-place finish on the three-meter springboard at the 2011 NCAA Championships in San Antonio, Texas.
 He also took fifth in the one-meter.

 With Runsten winning from three meters at the 2011 PCSC meet, Calkins, a freshman at the time, placed third, and Patrick Cohen was seventh.
 In the one-meter event, Runsten took second while Calkins was fourth and Cohen was sixth.

 Since Casillas has been with the Tritons, UCSD produced the first two NCAA All-American divers since the program moved up to Division II for the 2000-01 season.